-The BLM would conduct gathers over a 10-year period to remove excess wild burros until the project area wild burro population is at the low AML of 60 individuals (see Table 2.1).
-The 10year period would begin with the first gather on the HMA after the decision record for this EA is signed.
+The BLM would conduct gathers over a 10-year period to remove excess wild burros until the Project Area wild burro population is at the low AML of 60 individuals (see Table 2.1).
+The Project Area is defined as all lands found within the Canyon Lands Herd Management Area as well as any adjacent lands where burros have roamed, that are outside the boundaries of the HMA.
+The 10-year period would begin with the first gather on the HMA after a decision record for this EA is signed.
 BLM would strive to reach low AML as quickly as possible, but it is expected that gather efficiencies and holding space available during the initial gather would not allow for the attainment of low AML during the initial gather.
-Based on the BLM's experience with past gathers conducted in the project area, only 50-60% of the population can typically be gathered in a single gather operation due to vast area, terrain, limited access, and behavior of the target animals.
-Consequently, follow-up gathers to remove any additional excess wild burro would be necessary to achieve low AML and to gather a sufficient number of wild burros to implement the population growth suppression component of the Proposed Action.
+BLM's experience with gathers in the Canyonlands HMA is limited to one gather conducted in 1988.
+However, gathers conducted in the geographically similar Sinbad HMA indicate only 50-60% of the wild burro population can typically be gathered in a single gather operation due to vast area, terrain, limited access, and behavior of the target animals.
+Consequently, follow-up gathers to remove any remaining excess wild burros would be necessary to achieve low AML and to gather a sufficient number of wild burros to implement the population growth suppression component of the Proposed Action.
 Gather efforts would prioritize public health and safety issues in the area that are being caused by the burros (burros on heavily traveled roads and aggressive burros).
 Once low AML is reached, additional gathers would be needed to implement population growth suppression, if authorized, to keep the population within AML.
-If the wild burro population exceeds AML, follow-up gather(s) with removals to keep the population within AML would be conducted during the 10-year period in order to allow the range to recover and achieve a TNEB.
+Follow-up gather(s) with removals to keep the population within AML may be conducted during the 10-year period in order to allow the range to recover and achieve a TNEB.

 Regular population inventories would be conducted at a minimum of every 4 years to calculate the estimated population size.
-That estimate would be used to determine the number of excess burro to be captured, removed, and/or treated with population growth suppression during each gather.
-A population inventory was conducted in the project area in March 2022, which was used to estimate the population size and proposed capture, removal, and treated numbers for the initial gather (see Table 2.1).
+That estimate would be used to determine the number of excess burros to be captured, removed, and/or treated with population growth suppression during each gather.
+A population inventory was conducted in the Project Area in March 2022, which was used to estimate the population size and proposed capture, removal, and treated numbers for the initial gather (see Table 2.1).
 This process would be followed over the 10-year period to achieve and maintain the wild burro population within AML.
 Other administrative factors (budget, adoptions, holding space, etc.) and individual gather success could also impact the numbers gathered, removed, or treated over the 10-year period.
+The initial and subsequent genetic reports on the Canyonland burro herd would also be considered and would inform the numbers gathered, removed, or treated.
 Gathers would be scheduled by the BLM National Wild Horse and Burro Program Office, as outlined in BLM Instruction Memorandum (IM) 2022-044.

-Authorized wild burro capture techniques would be used to capture excess wild burros from the project area.
+Authorized wild burro capture techniques would be used to capture excess wild burros from the Project Area.
 These techniques include helicopter drive trapping, water and bait trapping, and roping.
 One or a combination of capture techniques may be used.
 The selected technique(s) would depend on herd health and the season.
-Temporary holding corrals and traps will not occur within
+Temporary holding corrals and traps would not occur within Wilderness Study Areas (WSA) or Natural Areas.
+All techniques would be consistent with the comprehensive animal welfare program (Appendix 3) outlined in BLM Permanent IM 2021-002.